RediSearch/RediSearch/docs/Commands.md

 A special status `NOADD` is returned if an `IF` condition evaluated to false.

 !!! warning "FT.ADD with REPLACE and PARTIAL"
     By default, FT.ADD does not allow updating the document, and will fail if it already exists in the index.
     However, updating the document is possible with the REPLACE and REPLACE PARTIAL options.
     **REPLACE**: On its own, sets the document to the new values, and reindexes it.
 Any fields not given will not be loaded from the current version of the document.
     **REPLACE PARTIAL**: When both arguments are used, we can update just part of the document fields, and the rest will be loaded before reindexing.
 Not only that, but if only the score, payload and non-indexed fields (using NOINDEX) are updated, we will not actually reindex the document, just update its metadata internally, which is a lot faster and does not create index garbage.

 ---

-### Warning!!!
+!!! warning "Overwriting other keys"
     FT.ADD will actually create a hash in Redis with the given fields and value.
 This means that if the hash already exists, it will override with the new values.

 ---